 Sexual harassment, by employers or otherwise, is nothing new.
-But with the recent social media campaigns that focus on standing up and fighting back, like #metoo and Time’s Up, a lot of questions have been raised about what rights women have when it comes to recourse for sexual harassment.
+With the recent social media campaigns that focus on standing up and fighting back, like #metoo and Time’s Up, many questions have come up about women’s rights regarding recourse for sexual harassment.

 You can sue your employer for sexual harassment or sexual assault violations.
-But there are also a lot of things that you can do to stop sexual harassment in the workplace that not only greatly increase the chances of stopping it but are also necessary stepping stones toward litigation.
+However, you can also do many things to stop sexual harassment in the workplace that not only greatly increases the chances of stopping it but are also necessary stepping stones toward litigation.

 Let’s look at the best plan of action for stopping sexual harassment at work and beginning the process of litigation.

 What is Sexual Harassment?

 Sexual harassment is any sexually suggestive behavior in the workplace that can make someone feel uncomfortable and includes sexual jokes, making fun of someone for their gender identity, or physical assault.
 Sexual harassment in the workplace became illegal with the passing of the Civil Rights Act of 1964, in which Title VII states that employers cannot allow anyone to experience sexual harassment regardless of gender, age, or sexual preference.